Wouldn’t it be great if you could make money in your sleep?

 Moving forward with passive income strategies

-On paper, passive income seems like the dream: You get paid for doing nothing.
-But in reality, it requires some upfront planning and strategy to make sure you find the passive income strategies that work best for your financial goals and lifestyle.
+On paper, passive income seems like the dream: you get paid for doing nothing.
+But in reality, it requires some upfront planning to make sure you find the passive income strategies that work best for your financial goals and lifestyle.